HyperCodec/neat/README.md

 Implementation of the NEAT algorithm using `genetic-rs`.

 ### Features
-- rayon - Uses parallelization on the `NeuralNetwork` struct and adds the `rayon` feature to the `genetic-rs` re-export.
-- serde - Adds the NNTSerde struct and allows for serialization of `NeuralNetworkTopology`
+- serde - Implements `Serialize` and `Deserialize` on most of the types in this crate.

 *Do you like this crate and want to support it?
 If so, leave a ⭐*